Average Case Analysis of the Classical Algorithm for Markov Decision Processes with B\"uchi Objectives: Average Case Analysis for MDPs with Constant Out-degree

 {\em The event $R(k_1,k_2,...,k_x)$.} The \emph{reverse reachable set} of the target set $B$ is the set of vertices $u$ such that there is a path in the graph from $u$ to a vertex $v \in B$.
 Let $S$ be any set comprising of $k_i$ vertices of degree $d_i$, for $1 \leq i \leq x$.
 We define $R(k_1,k_2,...,k_x)$ as the probability of the event that all vertices of $S$ can reach $B$ via a path that lies entirely in $S$.
-Due to symmetry between vertices, this probability only depends on $k_i$, for $1 \le i \le x$ and is independent of $S$ itself.
-For ease of notation, we will sometimes denote the event itself by $R(k_1,k_2,...,k_x)$.
+Due to symmetry between vertices, this probability only depends on $k_i$, for $1 \le i \le x$ and is independent of $S$ itself.\footnote{This holds because the outdegrees of vertices in $S$ are fixed, but their neighbors are chosen randomly.} For ease of notation, we will sometimes denote the event itself by $R(k_1,k_2,...,k_x)$.
 We will investigate the reverse reachable set of $B$, which contains $B$ itself.
 Recall that $t_i$ vertices in $B$ have degree $d_i$, and hence we are interested in the case when $k_i \geq t_i$ for all $1 \leq i \leq x$.

 Consider a set $S$ of vertices that is the reverse reachable set, and let $S$ be composed of $k_i$ vertices of degree $d_i$ and of size $k$, i.e., $k=|S|=\sum_{i=1}^x k_i$.
 Since $S$ is the reverse reachable set, it follows that for all vertices $v$ in $V\setminus S$, there is no edge from $v$ to a vertex in $S$ (otherwise there would be a path from $v$ to a target vertex and then $v$ would belong to $S$).
 Thus there are no incoming edges from $V\setminus S$ to $S$.
 Thus for each vertex $v$ of $V \setminus S$, all its neighbours must lie in $V\setminus S$ itself.
 This happens with probability $\prod_{i\in[1,x], a_i \neq k_i} {\left(\frac{\binom{n-k}{d_i}}{\binom{n}{d_i}}\right)}^{a_i - k_i}$, since in $V \setminus S$ there are $a_i-k_i$ vertices with degree $d_i$ and the size of $V\setminus S$ is $n-k$ (recall that $[1,x]=\{1,2,\dots,x\}$).
 Note that when $a_i \neq k_i$, there is at least one vertex of degree $d_i$ in $V \setminus S$ that has all its neighbours in $V \setminus S$ and hence $n-k \ge d_i$.
 For simplicity of notation, we skip mentioning $a_i \neq k_i$ and substitute the term by $1$ where $a_i = k_i$.
 The probability that each vertex in $S$ can reach a target vertex is $R(k_1,k_2,...,k_x)$.
 Hence the probability of $S$ being the reverse reachable set is given by: